villesundberg/sauli/README.md

 # sauli
-Sauli is a command line API for the TP-Link Archer MR 200 LTE router
+Sauli is a Ruby library for the TP-Link Archer MR 200 LTE router.
+It uses a headless Google Chrome to access the router's web admin interface.